Family History Enquiries

 Museum Opening Hours

-The museum is closed for the Winter but will open again for the start of the tourist season.
+The museum is closed for the duration of the present Coronavirus (COVID-19)

 A large selection of cigarette cards is currently on display.